amoradinejad/limHaloPT/README.md

 <br>

+## Testing
+"Test" directory inclides an automated test for the three main functions of limHaloPT, which are called within main.c module.
+The test can be run using test_LCDM.ini file.
+These tests are designed to test functionality of the code.
+Therefore, by default the parameters of the .ini file are set to values that allow to run the code fast.
+Note that these values should not be used when running the analysis, since the output would not have the precisioon needed for cosmological analysis.
+The output of this test are saved in the Test/Output directory.

 ## Attribution
 You can use this package freely, provided that in your publication you cite the following paper Moradinezhad, Nikakhtar, Keating, Castorina: [arXiv:2111.03717](https://arxiv.org/abs/2111.03717).
 Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this paper [arxiv:1104.2933](https://arxiv.org/abs/1104.2933) as required byy CLASS developers.<br>